Nat-Lab/shadowmanager/README.md

 ### Usage

-ShadowManager is a script to maintaince multiple shadowsocks server with different encryption method at a time.
+ShadowManager is a lightweight, extendible script to maintaince multiple shadowsocks server with different encryption method at a time.

 	usage: shadowmanager add <port> <password> <method>
 	                     start